johndistasio/protoform/README.md

 Cauldron recognizes the following arguments:

+`-file <path>`

+Write the rendered template to the specified path instead of standard output.
+Useful when executing Cauldron outside of a shell.

 `-inplace`

-Write the rendered template in-place, overwriting the template file.
+Write the rendered template in-place instead of standard output, overwriting the template file.

-`-json`
+`-json <path>`

-Read template data from the specified file.
-Template paratmeters provided on the command line are ignored.
+Read template data from the specified path.
+Template parameters provided on the command line are ignored.

 `-help`